-For the past five consecutive years, the Al Siraat Cycling Team has been actively participating in the Great Cycle Challenge to fight kids' cancer.
-Team captain Tanya Kubitza and her changing team made up of students, parents and staff have raised $28,000 in funds, supporting lifesaving research into the prevention, diagnosis, treatment and cure of childhood cancer.
+For the past seven consecutive years, the Al Siraat Cycling Team has been actively participating in the Great Cycle Challenge (GCC) to fight kids' cancer.
+Team captain Tanya Kubitza and her changing team made up of students, parents and staff have raised over $30,000 in funds, supporting lifesaving research into the prevention, diagnosis, treatment and cure of childhood cancer.

 If you like to read more about the fabulous efforts of our cycling team this year, kindly CLICK HERE.

 GCC 2019 Ambassador